What Is PHI Smart Chain?

 PHI Smart Chain leverages on the Ethereum Virtual Machine (EVM) for its smart contracts, and this means that its platforms, tokens, protocols, and dApps are compatible and interoperable with other networks that uses the same algorithm to calculate addresses, and EVM for smart contract compatibility.
 Some major examples of other networks that can be deemed compatible with PHI Network are Ethereum, Avalanche, Fantom Opera, and Binance Smart Chain.

-Hybrid Consensus Algorithm, or HCA for short, is a novel structuring standard for decentralized infrastructure, which ensures speed, high throughput, and quick finality, without compromising security and decentralization.
+Proof-of-Use (PoU) Consensus: Phi Network uses PoU as its consensus mechanism, rewarding network participants based on actual resource usage, which helps distribute rewards more fairly.
 PHI Smart Chains Use the Genesis Block For Validation Block Rewards Are Produced To Users Based On Participation.
 Users Contribute Assets & Are Rewarded PHI For Their Contribution.

 PHI Smart Chain can achieve finality in just a few seconds, with a block size on average 100000x greater than most other blockchain networks.
 The structure PHI uses to validate and seal blocks also strongly influences the blocks' mining time.
 This allows better management of difficulty and hashpower to achieve optimal performance and consistency.